 - Setting a temperature your system has no hope of maintaining will only result in huge bills.
 Keeping your setting in the low 20s in winter and the mid-20s in summer will keep you comfortable while keeping air conditioner running costs reasonable – there’s nothing wrong with wearing socks in the winter and shorts in the summer to stay comfortable.

 All the electrical data we’re using for this guide is accurate as of 2nd April 2022.
 And if you’re considering ducted gas heating then have a look at our post on ducted gas heating running costs.

 To help put everything in context, let’s look at a couple of real-world examples.

 Imagine a professional couple living on the North Shore.
 Let’s make a few simple assumptions about them:

 - It’s summer!

-- They have a Daikin Online Controller (love those things) and they can turn their Lounge air conditioning (a 6kW split) on about a half hour before they get home, and later on the bedroom unit (a 2.5kW split) without having to head upstairs.
+- They have a Daikin WiFi Controller (love those things) and they can turn their Lounge air conditioning (a 6kW split) on about a half-hour before they get home, and later on the bedroom unit (a 2.5kW split) without having to head upstairs.

 - Their insulation in the roof and walls is average.

 - They are on an AGL* plan with a time of use meter that splits its’ tariff into 3 sections: